What to know about the Iowa Supreme Court's next big abortion case

 How important is Iowa’s history of abortion regulations?

-Justice May asked only question during the hearing: If the court were to develop a new standard, should justices consider Iowa’s history and how abortion was regulated, going back to the founding?
+Justice May asked only one question during the hearing: If the court were to develop a new standard, should justices consider Iowa’s history and how abortion was regulated, going back to the founding?

 Im replied that in the 19th century, women were not equal citizens.
 “And this court does not use history as a trump card.
 It didn’t do so in Varnum,” the marriage equality case.